N55 Upgraded Intercooler GuidePin

 Masata makes the best bang-for-the-buck intercoolers for International folks.
 They have a range of intercooler sizes for both the E and F-Series N55 engines.

-For F-Series there are two 6″ options as well as a 7.5″ Race option as well which cover all budgets and performance goals.
+For F-Series there are two 6″ options and a 7.5″ Race option, which cover all budgets and performance goals.

 3) N55 CSF Racing Intercooler